 Having unique content is essential, and it’s not something you don’t know yet.

-But when you’re a multiple locations business, you must be careful with the content.
+But you must be careful with the content when you’re a multiple locations business.
 Every POS you have has its local marks and you have to optimize your website content for the local keywords, include local links, and even have an active presence on social media.

 Do your local market research and find every need and anxiety your customers have so you can adjust your content for local searches and SERPs.